Growing up in a political family, Tessa joined her first political party at 14. Her interest in progressive politics & economics continues.

 - They also tend to be Christian fundamentalists (though not all) plus authoritarian in the belief that some have the right to tell others what to do, and that if someone of a higher rank tells them what to do, then they ought to obey.

 - Their understanding of political systems is limited.
 Years of indoctrination have given them no understanding of the factors which led to the prosperity of first world countries during the 50s and 60s.
-American text books are not challenged – written as they are for the American market to sustain the American world view.
+American text books are more written for the sake of engendering patriotism than educating its people.

 - Unions were strong and could demand better (and more fair) wages for blue collar workers.
 The Unions, however, were crushed by Reagan.

-- Socialism ensured that schools and community provided free upgrade of skills, plus there was better welfare provision.
+- Mixed economies (a blend of capitalism and socialism) ensured that schools and community provided free upgrade of skills, plus there was better welfare provision.
 Far from teaching people to be dependent, it made them independent.
-Until the advent of Thatcher and Reagan, socialism was considered a good means of economic policy.
+Until the advent of Thatcher and Reagan, mixed economies were considered good economics.

-- Communism died in the USSR which meant the borders were opened to trade and this provided more competition to America.
+- Communism died in the USSR which meant their borders were opened to trade and this provided more competition to America.

 - Tech redundancy hadn’t yet reared its head.
-So there were a lot more jobs today.
+So there were a lot more jobs than there are today.
 Currently, in both the US and the UK, there is only work for 75% population.
-Various authorities estimate that by 2020, the impact will become increasing felt, peaking eventually in the loss of some 80% of jobs towards the 30s.
+Many jobs today require far a far greater level of education than in the past, e.g. computer science.

 So why do Trump supporters blame immigrants and minorities?